How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 The Real Question: What Are You Paying For?
 The Key Factors in Production Cost

 And it’s almost always bespoke work that’s custom-made for your requirements as a client.
-Think less “getting a burger from a fast food drive-thru” and more “personal expert chef crafting up something from scratch just for your target audience’s specific tastes.”
+Think less “getting a burger from a fast food drive-thru” and more “personal expert chef crafting up something from scratch just for your tastes (or rather, your target audience’s specific tastes).”
+This is also why the video animation price varies from project to project, studio to studio.

 Here’s a quick breakdown of where your money goes: